the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // ['RW', 'SF', 'ES', 'LH']
 ~~~~~~~

-Solving a problem comes always down to breaking the problem into smaller problems.
-In the following, we will approach each part step by step and will conclude with a solution eventually.
-First we remove complexity from the problem: given only one name (and removing the compelxity of having a list of names), return the initials of this one name.
-First, we extract one name from the array:
+Solving a problem comes always down to breaking the problem down into smaller problems.
+In the following, we will approach these kind of smaller problems step by step and will conclude with a solution eventually.
+While doing so, I will present you with a new small problem after each code snippet which leaves you the chance to solve it yourself.
+However, if you cannot solve it, don't worry, because most of these problems you may be encountering for the first time as JavaScript developer.

+First we want to remove complexity from the problem: Instead of dealing with the whole array, we want to focus on one name solely.
+Once we figured out how to get the initials of one name, we can apply the solution on all names in the array.
+So the first problem to solve for you: read the first item from the list and assign it to a new `fullName` variable.
+Try it yourself and then check the solution below:

 {title="index.js",lang="javascript"}
 ~~~~~~~